BrandanKeen/WxManBran/about/index.md

   <summary class="toggle-summary">Recent Developments</summary>
   <div class="about-section__content">
     <p>Keep an eye on this space for the newest features, field projects, and technology upgrades rolling out across WxManBran.</p>
+    <h3>Multi-Station Deployment — August 11, 2025</h3>
+    <p>Three additional Davis Vantage Pro 2 weather stations, along with the necessary data logging hardware, have been acquired and are prepared for operational deployment.
+These units will be strategically positioned during future hurricane intercepts to enable simultaneous, multi-location surface observations and improved spatial capture of storm impacts.</p>
+    <h3>Adjustable Station Mount — October 28, 2024</h3>
+    <p>A reinforced, height-adjustable mast has been developed to raise the anemometer anywhere from 10–40 ft.
+This enables WMO 10 m–standard wind measurements and improves peak wind/gust capture on the vehicle-based station.</p>
   </div>
 </details>